wyldphyre/ComicArchive/README.md

 ## To Do

 - Implement parsing of xml metadata into a more readable format for presentation on the command line.
+- Move the conversion of an archive inside the ComicArchiveFile abstraction.
 - Implement parsing of basic metadata from from a filename if metadata not present.
 - [Eventually] Implement writing of metadata to archives.
-Only zip files will be supported for writing.
+Only zip files will be supported for writing initially.
+Other open standard formats may be supported one day, but Zip is the only open commonly used format, so there is probably no demand to support other formats.